 - Physician assistants and students in physician assistant programs

-- Those holding an M.D. or D.O. degree including physicians, residents, fellows, staff, instructors, and postdoc fellows
+- Those holding an M.D. or D.O. degree including physicians, residents, nurse practitioners, fellows, staff, instructors, and postdoc fellows

 Each module is charged separately but learners are required to pay all modules they apply for up front.
 The refund policy applies to each module independently.

-- Withdraws ten business days before classes begin - 100%
+- Withdraws ten business days before classes begin - 100 percent

-- Withdraws on the first day of class - 60%
+- Withdraws on the first day of class - 60 percent

-- Withdraws on the second day of class - 40%
+- Withdraws on the second day of class - 40 percent

-- Withdraws on the third day of class - 20%
+- Withdraws on the third day of class - 20 percent

-- Withdraws after the third day of class - 0%
+- Withdraws after the third day of class - 0 percent

 There is no fee for this application.
 Tuition will be due after acceptance to the Diploma of Tropical Medicine program.

 The due date for the winter session is Oct.
 1 (Sept.
-1 for international students); the due date for the summer session is May 1 (March 1 for international students).
+1 for international students).